hackthedev/dcts-shipping/README.md

 <br>

 ## Obfuscated?
-Yes.
+<s>Yes.
 Its not open source.
 I dont want my work to be copied but yet i still want people to be able to use it.
-I'll find a better solution in the future.
+I'll find a better solution in the future.</s>
+The following update wont be obfuscated anymore.
+More on it can be read [here](https://dcts.chat/main-forum/open-source-update/#post-61)

 <br>